ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Similarly, an embedded constrained Verifier can choose to not support conditionally endorsed values, in order to avoid complexity introduced by such.

+# Security Considerations

+{{RFC9334}} (especially Section 3.2 and Section 12) discusses security considerations around the attestation of layers, and around sources of appraisal policies.
+{{endorsing-keys}} of this document covers additional considerations in these areas, and {{formats-security}} covers additional considerations around Endorsement formats.

 # IANA Considerations